Last updated on June 12th, 2021

 - Make sure to allow your shoes to dry for several hours before wearing them or storing them away in a bag.

-This two method should be enough.
+- These two methods should be enough.
 For white stitching, you only need method one.
 But you can use a wax pencil if you want.
 For colored stitching first, apply bleach pen then after polishing apply wax pencil.